 Eileen’s is one of 72 testimonies in this book that describe with horrifying clarity the damage being done across Australia in the absence of a law for voluntary assisted dying.
 Written by sons, daughters, husbands, wives, partners, and friends, as well as the dying themselves, they detail trauma and suffering on a staggering scale.

-Alternatively, you can order a copy from our web shop for $20 plus postage or you can download the eBook for $15.
+Alternatively, you can order a copy from our web shop for $20 plus postage or you can download the Kindle/eBook reader version for $15.
 All proceeds from our web shop will be used to help fund our campaign.
 The PDF is available for free from our web shop.

 To visit our web shop, click here.